, Wednesday, September 3, 2014

 Need more proof?
 Look no further than the film's final line: "I love you."

 Few films can claim to have one of the best actors of a generation.
 But George Cukor's "The Philadelphia Story" has three of the best actors of all-time.

 The combination of Cary Grant, Katharine Hepburn and Jimmy Stewart alone makes it a must-see romance.
 But add one of the greatest scripts ever written, and "The Philadelphia Story" becomes a timeless treat, opening with Grant face-palming Hepburn to the ground, continuing with Stewart and Hepburn giving hilarious drunken performances, and ending with one of the great wedding day switcharoos.

 Few plots are sadder than Oliver losing Jennifer to cancer in "Love Story."

 The tone may seem dated and melodramatic today, but Arthur Hill's clever direction and Francis Lai's Oscar- winning music made "Love Story" one of the highest grossing movies of the '70s.

 The script offered the AFI's No. 13 Movie Quote of All Time: "Love means never having to say you're sorry."

 A few years later, Ryan O'Neal mocked the line in Peter Bogdanovich's "What's Up Doc?"
 (1972), saying, "That's the dumbest thing I've ever heard."

 To this day, "Annie Hall" remains one of the few comedies to ever win Best Picture.
-The film got its name from Woody Allen's real-life nickname for girlfriend Diane Keaton.
+The film got its name from Woody Allen's real life nickname for then-girlfriend Diane Keaton.